AlexanderBertrandLab/DASF_toolbox/Python_code/prob_QCQP/README.md

 `qcqp_eval:`  Evaluate the QCQP objective function.

-`run_qcqp.py:` Script to run the DSFO algorithm to solve the QCQP in a randomly generated network.
+`run_qcqp.py:` Script to run the DASF algorithm to solve the QCQP in a randomly generated network.

 `QCQP_notebook.ipynb:` Jupyter notebook example.